merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Here is an example of using this flag with long-format output (which is the default, as described above, but we are asking for it explicitly here just to be clear):

 {{ codestart }}
-anvi-estimate-metabolism -c CONTIGS.db --kegg-output-modes modules --only-complete
+anvi-estimate-metabolism -c %(contigs-db)s --kegg-output-modes modules --only-complete
 {{ codestop }}

 And here is an example of using this flag with matrix output.
 In this case, we are working with multiple input samples, and the behavior of this flag is slightly different: a module will be included in the matrix if it is at or above the module completion threshold in **at least one sample**.
 If there are any samples in which that module's completeness is below the threshold, its completeness in that sample will be **represented by a 0.0** in the matrix, regardless of its actual completeness score.